AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Items/Currencies, points, etc/__Currencies ideas__.md

 | | | | - **Prices**: ??? |

 > [!info] *Regarding the "Scale" column*
-> Not the best name, but to explain: these are the measures describing real value of said currency, how much is much and how much is little of it.
+> Not the best name, so it needs an explanation: these are the measures describing real value of said currency, how much is much and how much is little of it.